Br-Johnson/sdm-paper/README.md

 We welcome feedback and contributions from biologists, data scientists, Indigenous stewards, and anyone invested in salmon data.
 You have options:

-### 🔹 Traditional Workflow (No GitHub Skills Needed)
+### 🔹 Traditional Workflow
 - [Download the latest Word version](docs/indec.docx)
 - Make suggested edits or comments using **track changes**
 - Email your edits to: `brett.johnson at dfo-mpo.gc.ca`

 ### 🔹 GitHub Workflow (for those familiar with Git)
 - Fork this repository
-- Make edits or suggestions via a pull request
+- Make edits or suggestions to your copy of the repo
+- Submit a pull request with your changes for review and integration by lead authors
 - Alternatively, leave comments or feedback in the [**Discussions** tab](https://github.com/br-johnson/sdm-paper/discussions)

 ### 💡 Not Sure Where to Start?
 You can:
+- Foremost, we're looking for real-world examples of the best practices in action.
+If you have a case study or example, please add it to Appendix 1.
 - Suggest improvements to the best practices table or case study section
-- Propose additions to the real-world examples
 - Comment on structure, clarity, or journal fit

 ## 📬 Contact